Nissan Leaf Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Nissan Leaf are $1,256 a year for full coverage.
-Comprehensive insurance costs approximately $234, collision insurance costs $400, and liability costs $464.
-A liability-only policy costs as little as $514 a year, and high-risk insurance costs $2,722 or more.
-Teenage drivers cost the most to insure at up to $4,858 a year.
+U.S. average insurance rates for a Nissan Leaf are $1,256 a year for full coverage.
+Comprehensive insurance costs around $234, collision costs $400, and liability is $464.
+A policy with just liability insurance costs around $514 a year, with coverage for high-risk drivers costing $2,722 or more.
+16-year-old drivers pay the highest rates at $4,858 a year or more.

 Average premium for full coverage: $1,256

-Full coverage includes $500 policy deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Prices are averaged for all states and for all Leaf models.
+Rate estimates include $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all states and for all Leaf models.

-For the average driver, Nissan Leaf insurance rates range from as low as $514 for just liability insurance to the much higher price of $2,722 for a driver that may need high-risk insurance.
+For the average 40-year-old driver, Nissan Leaf insurance prices go from as low as $514 for just liability insurance to the much higher price of $2,722 for a driver who requires high-risk insurance.

-The examples above show why everyone should compare rates using their specific location and risk profile, instead of using average rates.
+The ranges above show why everyone should compare rates quotes for a specific zip code and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.